Conversion of Partnership Firm into LLP | Step-by-Step Guide

 Procedure for Conversion

-The following steps should be followed by the firm to convert into LLP:
+The firm should follow the following steps to convert into an LLP:

 Step 1: Name Approval and DSC

-The firm which wants to convert into an LLP should first Register on the MCA Portal and then log on to the same.
+The firm that wants to convert into an LLP should first register on and then log in to the MCA Portal.

-Once logged in, under the MCA Services tab, the option named ‘RUN-LLP’ should be selected, where RUN stands for Reserve Unique Name.
+Once logged in, under the MCA Services tab, select the option ‘RUN-LLP’, where RUN stands for ‘Rese’ve Unique Name.

-Now the option named, ‘Conversion of Firm into LLP’ should be chosen from the dropdown list.
-And here you can give two proposed names for the LLP and along with this if there are any supporting documents pertaining to the same, shall also be uploaded in PDF format.
+Now, the option ‘Conversion of Firm into LLP’ should be chosen from the dropdown list.
+Here, you can give two proposed names for the LLP.
+If there are any supporting documents pertaining to the same, they should also be uploaded in PDF format.

-Once this is done and the ‘Submit’ button is clicked, the page will lead to the payment page, where a nominal government fee should be paid.
+Once this is done and the ‘Submit’ button is clicked, he will be led to the payment page, where a nominal government fee should be paid.

-The validity of the name proposed shall stand valid for a period of 90 days.
+The validity of the name proposed shall stand valid for 90 days.

 DSC

-It is mandatory that the designated partners hold valid DSCs in their name as every e-form pertaining to the conversion requires affixing of DSCs.
+The designated partners must hold valid DSCs in their name, as every e-form pertaining to the conversion requires DSCs to be affixed.

 Step 2: Filing of the Forms with the ROC